 The white chocolate Swiss meringue buttercream has the most luxurious, silky smooth mouth feel that you can imagine.
 Made with egg whites, which are carefully warmed before being whipped with sugar, then made richer with butter and melted white chocolate, this buttercream is to die for.

-• Unlike my other meringue recipes, the egg whites do not need to be at room temperature before whipping as they are warmed over a double boiler.
+• Unlike other meringue recipes, the egg whites do not need to be at room temperature before whipping as they are warmed over a double boiler.

 • But note that eggs separate easiest when cold, so separate the whites from the yolks when fresh out of the refrigerator.